Metrics

 Precision@k and Recall@k Made Easy with 1 Python Example

-Understanding the Adaboost Regression Algorithm For those who prefer a video presentation, you can see me work through the material in this post here: https://youtu.be/WEJcETfWwOo What are Precision@k and Recall@K ?
+Understanding Backpropagation For those who prefer a video presentation, you can see me work through the material in this post here: https://youtu.be/WEJcETfWwOo What are Precision@k and Recall@K ?
 Precision@k and Recall@k are metrics used to evaluate a recommender model.
-These quantities attempt to measure how effective a recommender is at providing relevant suggestions
+These quantities attempt to measure how effective a recommender is at providing relevant suggestions to users.
+The

 Precision@k and Recall@k Made Easy with 1 Python Example Read More »